Vanlife Awnings: Top 5 + Install Guide & How to DIY

 - Easy set-up: A van awning is easier to set up than a stand-alone screen house or tent.

-- Convenient for cooking: An awning is great for grilling or cooking outside.
+- Convenient for cooking: An awning is great for grilling or cooking food outside.

 - Good for camping: Some awnings can extend into tents, which is useful if you’re an avid camper.

 To sum things up, camper van awnings are not a necessity.
-However, they’re great amenities to have if you intend to cook or camp outside.
+However, they’re one of those accessories that just make vanlife awesome when you find yourself outside cooking or hanging out.
 Not to mention, they can quickly extend your living space by providing extra outdoor shelter.

 What Type of Van Awnings Are There?